Hough Windmill: Present Mill

 John Griffin built the present structure, replacing a nearby post mill and purchasing land from the Enclosure Commissioners in 1804.
 The mill was operated by his tenant, James Kerby who paid an annual rent of £30.
 In 1877, it was sold to John Hough, steward to the Beaumonts of Coleorton, for £1,175, the Kerby family continuing until replaced by the last commercial tenant, Walter Chester.
 The mill closed early in the 20th century by which time the technology was obsolete.

-The derelict mill was listed in the 1980s and compulsory purchased by North West Leicestershire District Council who sold it to Swannington Heritage Trust in 1994.
+The derelict mill was listed in the 1980s and compulsorily purchased by North West Leicestershire District Council, who sold it to Swannington Heritage Trust in 1994.
 The Trust refurbished the mill with the aid of a £70,883 grant from the Heritage Lottery Fund.
 It was opened by Mr David Taylor, MP, on 26 March 2000 and attracted 1,600 visitors during the first year.

 Inside the mill is a poster advertising the sale of a mill on Thringstone common by auction at the New Inn at Peggs Green.
 Both properties were part of Thringstone Civil Parish until its abolition in April 1936, Hough Mill being part of 70 acres transferred to Swannington whilst the New Inn was part of 98 acres transferred to Coleorton.